machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 ## The Impact

 The UI revolutions before had not only changed the software, but also how everything works in our world.
-Sociable apps is going to make these new changes:
+We think sociable apps is going to make these new changes:

 ### The Revival of Lightweight Apps